Gain a foundation in health services administration with specialized areas of expertise.

 We have a holistic admissions policy that assesses each candidate with respect to multiple dimensions.
 These include your life experiences, relevant work experience, and your academic record.
 We are invested in your success and in helping you to reach your personal and career goals as you earn your master's degree!

 The Department of Rehabilitation and Health Services in the College of Health and Public Service offers thousands in scholarships to students each year, including:

 Health Services Administration MS Application Process

 The Health Services Administration MS program has fall and spring admissions.
-The application deadline for Fall 2021 is: May 3rd, 2021.
+The application cycle for Spring 2022 will open in August 2021.

 Three-Step Application Process

 The application process for the Health Services Administration MS is a three-step process.
 The first two steps are completing two separate applications.
 After these applications have been processed, you may be invited to interview as part of the third step.

 1. Application to Toulouse Graduate School